 An easy way to elevate your recipes is to use a homemade Chicken Seasoning!
-This homemade rub–a blend of spices, sugar, and herbs–lends so much flavor to chicken without all the sodium and artificial ingredients that most store bought brands have.
+This homemade rub is a blend of spices, sugar, and herbs that lends so much flavor to chicken without all the sodium and artificial ingredients most store-bought brands have.

 Chicken Rub